 (Inter)National Coming Out Day is a day for the LGBTQIA+ community.
 By “coming out” as something that is not LGBTQIA+ related is not participating and is not encouragement or encouraging.
 What it is, is a perpetuation of erasure and invalidation.
 Please, don’t “come out” as an ally—a good ally has a concept of what Queer erasure is and what it does to individuals and the community at large.
 A good ally understands how and why doing exactly that is invalidation.

 For the people who are choosing to come out as LGBTQIA+ today, it is a huge and life-changing decision, probably a difficult one that took a lot of thought and even more courage.
 Allies, please be hyper-mindful of all these factors today (and always).
 Coming out is not just as simple as typing a Facebook status.

 Respect others decisions to (1) come out, and (2) to not come out

 Respecting and supporting LGBTQIA+ issues and allyship to the community and to the individual means respecting and supporting them whether or not they have made the decision to come out—today, or any day.
 One may believe that this is the perfect time to come out, and for some people it is.
 Many others are not ready to do so, so it isn’t by any means a perfect time to come out.
 Some people may never feel comfortable or safe coming out.

-Support your friends, the people you are allies to, who come out today, but do not ever let your friends, the people you are allies to, who do not come out today fall to the wayside of your support because they are making the conscious choice not to do so.
-Never shame anyone, or many anyone feel less-than, or cowardly, etc. for remaining in the closet—it should be a huge part of today, lending support both ways (and any day for that matter).
+Support your friends, the people you are allied to, who come out today, but do not ever let your friends, the people you are allied to, who do not come out today fall to the wayside of your support because they are making the conscious choice not to do so.
+Never shame anyone, or make anyone feel less-than, or cowardly, etc. for remaining in the closet—it should be a huge part of today, lending support both ways (and any day for that matter).